-The archaeological ruins are from the period of the Second Jerusalem Temple (before 70 BC) and include a system of streets, dwellings, a synagogue and a ritual bath.
+The archaeological ruins are from the period of the Second Jerusalem Temple (before 70 AD) and include a system of streets, dwellings, a synagogue and a ritual bath.

 The synagogue ruins date to a period earlier than the destruction of the Second Jerusalem Temple, just a few from that period have been found in the land of Israel.
 The synagogue was built during the Maccabean period and is the oldest in the country.
 The timeline confirms that the function of the early synagogue was not a desire to replace the Temple service, but other activities occurred here.
 In the Temple, divine services were held and sacrifices were made, but the synagogue served as the educational and community center of the Jewish settlements.

 Among the ruins of the settlement, a wine press, a columbarium and a cistern for collecting rainwater were also found.